aandre6891/chitter-challenge/recipes/2_tables_one_to_many_template.md

 ```
 # EXAMPLE

-1. Can one maker have many posts?
+1. Can one maker have many peeps?
 YES
-2. Can one post have many makers?
+2. Can one peep have many makers?
 NO

 -> Therefore,
--> A maker HAS MANY posts
+-> A maker HAS MANY peeps
--> A post BELONGS TO a maker
+-> A peep BELONGS TO a maker

--> Therefore, the foreign key is on the posts table.
+-> Therefore, the foreign key is on the peeps table.
 ```

 *If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table).*